thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/azure-cluster-setup.md

 #### HTTPS Load Balancer

-For using ssl certificates we can add our certificate directly in Azure ApplicationGateway using command:
+For using ssl certificates, we can add our certificate directly in Azure ApplicationGateway using the following command:

 ```bash
 az network application-gateway ssl-cert create \